|Damien Goutte-Gattat a3fc947567|

 $XDG_CONFIG_HOME/gfsecret/default.conf) which describes the shared

 secret.
-If the original file has been splitted using the gfsec-split
+If the original file has been split using the gfsec-split

 program, the configuration file will have been automatically generated.